Huaxiagnathus: Description

 The known Huaxiagnathus specimens are larger than the related Sinosauropteryx, with the largest specimen about 1.8 m in length.

 Hwang et al. diagnosed this genus as follows: differing from all other known compsognathids in having a very long posterior process of the premaxilla that overlaps the antorbital fossa, a manus equal to the combined lengths of the humerus and radius, large manual unguals I and II which are subequal in length and 167% the length of manual ungual III, a first metacarpal which has a smaller proximal transverse width than the second metacarpal, and the presence of a reduced olecranon process on the ulna.

 Phylogeny

 In their 2004 description of Huaxiagnathus, Hwang et al. recovered it as the basalmost known compsognathid, as indicated by its unspecialized forearm.

 In 2024, Andrea Cau published a study on the phylogenetics of compsognathids and immature theropods in general that called the assessment of Huaxiagnathus—known only from immature specimens—within Compsognathidae into question.
 The paper recovered the taxon, along with four other proposed compsognathids in a polytomy within basal Coelurosauria.
-This polytomy notably did not include Composognathus proper, which would make none of these species compsognathids.
+This polytomy notably did not include Compsognathus proper, which would make none of these species compsognathids.